-Three State Superintendent of Schools finalists announced.
+Three State Superintendent of Schools Finalists announced.

-Dismissal; line up by cottage in front of Dining Hall; march to Assembly Hall.
+Dismissal; line up by cottage in front of Dining Hall; march to Assembly Hall

-9:10 - 9:40 a.m. - COUNTY GOVERNMENT OVERVIEW SESSION - All Citizens at Assembly Hall

-9:40 - 9:45 a.m. - BREAK - Posting of campaign material in Assembly Hall IS permitted.

-9:45 - 10:15 a.m. - PRESS RELATIONS SESSION - All Citizens at Assembly Hall
+- 9:10 9:40 a.m.
+COUNTY GOVERNMENT OVERVIEW SESSION All Citizens at Assembly Hall - 9:10 a.m.
+Counselor Meeting Harrison Front Porch - 9:40 9:45 a.m.
+BREAK Posting of campaign material in Assembly Hall IS permitted. - 9:45 10:15 a.m.
+PRESS RELATIONS SESSION All Citizens at Assembly Hall